 People have been willing to alter their perceptions of reality for as long as there have been people, and now, the newest and oldest tools to explore ways for self-transcendence are coming together: Biohacking is on the rise and psychedelics are now oftentimes used to enhance experience in virtual reality.
-As early as 2030s, humans will be moving away from the biological towards increasingly non-biological substrate, so we’ll see the corresponding shift away from the traditional neuropharmacological inducers towards IT-based esctadelics.
+As early as the 2030s, humans will be moving away from the biological towards increasingly non-biological substrate, so we’ll see a corresponding shift away from the traditional neuropharmacological inducers towards IT-based esctadelics.
 The term ‘ecstadelics’ includes a broad variety of futuristic psychedelic technologies, or simply “tools of ecstasy,” such as ultra-realistic artificially created realities, essentially aimed to recreate a desired psychedelic effect of LSD or DMT, or any other ecstatic state, and variations thereof yet to be discovered.
 Needless to say, that this type of “digital drugs” will be much more controllable, quantifiable and duplicable.

 Ecstadelics are supposed to be safer, too -- the practice that could sidestep excessively altering brain chemistry and exercise more control over a “digital trip.”
 You can also share your experience in real-time with a bunch of other psychonauts, or do anything that can be done with a multimedia file.
 Effectively creating VR or augmented virtuality from within the human nervous system via optogenetics and nanotech will ultimately help bypass the “wireheads” scenario, depicted in cyberpunk genre -- no wires, no invasive electrode implants, no drilling of the cranium required.

 In a new regime of cyber-freedom, the use of psychedelics and ecstadelics should be deemed our birthright to cognitive liberty, whether they are consumed for medicinal, therapeutic or recreational purposes.
 To paraphrase McKenna, the drugs of the future will be information technology in addition to or instead of neuropharmacology, the difference between the two, at least for the time being, is that you can swallow one but you can’t swallow the other.
 In fact, our brightest minds (in Silicon Valley and elsewhere) are working to fix that -- this ecstadelic future, "cyber-bliss engineering," is just over the horizon.